alexklibisz/elastiknn/developer-guide.md

 3. It makes them more likely to be useful to other JVM developers.
 In particular the `models` project, which can be used to hash vectors and compute similarities in any JVM app.

-### Build tools: Make and Gradle
+### Build tools: Task and Gradle

 Gradle manages the plugin and all of the JVM (i.e. Java and Scala) subprojects.

-Make is used (arguably _abused_) to define command aliases with simple dependencies.
+Task is used to define command aliases with simple dependencies.
-Make makes it relatively easy to run tests, generate docs, publish artifacts, etc. all from one file.
+This makes it relatively easy to run tests, generate docs, publish artifacts, etc. all from one file.
-If anyone knows of a less hacky way to do this, I'm all ears.

 ### IDE